In early June of each year the Chicago Blues Festival kicks off the summer music festival season in Millennium Park.

 Speaking of dirty, you’ll probably want to throw some hand sanitizer in your bag as well.

 Grant Park is easily accessible via public transportation.
 Buses run up and down Michigan Avenue, the El is just a couple of blocks away, and the Metra Electric Line runs right under Grant Park.

 If you drive in to the festival the Millennium Garages are the closest parking and there are several other garages in the area.
 Check the map below for discounted parking through Spothero:

 Blues fans from all over the world visit the Windy City for the Chicago Blues Festival.
-It’s a three day celebration of one of the most American of music genres, and best of all, it’s free!
+It’s a multi-day celebration of one of the most American of music genres, and best of all, it’s free!